rombrew/phobia/doc/MachineProbe.md

 	(pmc) pm_self_adjust

 This is enough to do it once and save the values in the flash.
-But we recommend to do it again after you radically change DC link voltage.
+But we recommend to do it again if you radically change DC link voltage.

 ## Number of the rotor pole pairs